 If I ever get stressed to any sort of extreme, I like to go and sit somewhere peaceful.
 Churches are often a good bet, but unlike when I was younger, most seem to be locked up.

-Occasionally, there are exceptions and, tucked away in a little glade just off a main road in Pembrokeshire you can find one of the gems.
-That’s the only information I’ll give you, unless you contact me directly… I can be very possessive!
+Occasionally, there are exceptions and, tucked away in a little glade just off a main road in Pembrokeshire you can find one of the real gems: St Lawrence’s Church.

 Inside, the atmosphere can only be described as serene, but the building itself has seen better days for sure.
 There is damp and mould in places and there is ivy growing through from the outside.
 But despite this, I fell in love with the place.